Clanker Cloud agent onboarding

 Do not ask the user to paste cloud provider keys, kubeconfigs, database credentials, or LLM keys into chat.

 Clanker Cloud account identity and app metadata can go to Clanker Cloud.
 Provider credentials and API keys stay local on the user's machine.
-The setup doctor reports presence, readiness, and install steps, but it does not return raw secret values.
+The authenticated setup check reports presence, readiness, and install steps, but it does not return raw secret values.

 ## Connect to the local app